bcherry/adequatelygood/originalposts/pythonjs.md

 	for prop in foo:
 		print prop, foo[prop] # bar 1, baz 2

 You can also delete properties, using either the dot operator or dictionary syntax.
-It won't `{@class=python}raise` if the prop doesn't exist, either.
+It won't `{@class=python}raise` if the property doesn't exist, either.

 	@@@python
 	del foo.bar